 breed will typically retain survival characteristics that favor

-production with minimal human inputs.
+production (and survival) with minimal human inputs.

 Consistency among the products produced by the breed is somewhat